 Candice Nguyen is an investigative reporter for NBC Bay Area.
 As a proud Chinese/Vietnamese American and Bay Area native, investigative journalism is Candice's way of fighting for her community.
 Her reporting uncovers unjust government practices and holds powerful officials accountable.

 This year, Candice was awarded the prestigious George Foster Peabody Award for leading a 10-month-long investigation revealing why a growing number of single fathers are denied access to emergency services, rental housing and child care.

 The five-part series NO MAN'S LAND led to police and housing policy reform in multiple Bay Area cities.

-Candice has earned nine Emmy and Murrow awards for her work exposing police misconduct, military and charity fraud and, more recently, housing and racial inequity issues.
+Candice has earned nine Emmy and Murrow awards for her work exposing police misconduct, military and charity fraud and, more recently, housing, racial and education inequity issues.

 Connect with Candice on social media: